 Earning a bachelor’s finance degree online can qualify you for a variety of jobs, including positions in personal finance, business, and banking.
 These jobs typically pay well and are increasingly in demand.
-For instance, the U.S. Bureau of Labor Statistics projects that the number of personal financial adviser jobs will grow by 15% over the next decade, while financial analyst positions are expected to increase by 11%.
+For instance, the U.S. Bureau of Labor Statistics projects that the number of personal financial advisor jobs will grow by 15% over the next decade, while financial analyst positions are expected to increase by 11%.
 While some finance jobs may become more accessible if you earn an advanced degree or certification, a bachelor’s degree gives you a solid start so you can find a job in the field upon graduation.

 Online Bachelor’s in Finance Program Ranking Guidelines

 We selected the programs based on the quality of the program, the types of courses offered, the faculty, rankings, awards, and reputation, including the school’s reputation for effectively providing online degree programs.